 These lifestyle changes can also help prevent other health problems such as heart disease, arthritis and diabetes.

-To find out what your workplace, school, early childhood centre, sporting clubs or local council can do to help individuals be active, register to Cancer Council Queensland’s free online healthy lifestyle program – QUEST. quest.org.au
+To find out what your workplace, school, early childhood centre or sporting club can do to help individuals be active, register to Cancer Council Queensland’s free online healthy lifestyle program QUEST Cancer Prevention Program

 To learn more about what Cancer Councils across Australia are doing to support Australians to take time to be active every day, view the National Cancer Prevention Policy.